scourcelaud/SAPHANA/README.md

-# SAP ARM Installation for Minafin
+# SAP ARM Installation for Minafin QA

 Template to deploy the SAP HANA infra